Founding Rabbi/Artistic Director

-Founder of The Open Temple centered in Venice, CA, Lori’s rabbinate is dedicated to reaching unaffiliated and intermarried families and seekers.
-Previously the Director of Jewish Life and Senior Consultant for Interfaith Relations and Outreach at the University of Southern California Hillel, Lori’s transdenominational rabbinate was informed by her studies at the American Jewish University, years living in Israel studying within an Orthodox Jewish framework and graduation from both the Academy for Jewish Religion/California as well as the Reconstructionist Rabbinical College.
-Rabbi Lori and The Open Temple are a part of a national incubator supporting cutting edge and innovative Jewish programming mentored by Rabbis Without Borders and CLAL.
-Currently, she is training as a Spiritual Director with the Yedidya Center for Spiritual Direction and is a member of Spiritual Directors International, the Board of Rabbis of Southern California, and the Sandra Caplan Beit Din.
-In 2016, Councilman Mike Bonin presented Rabbi Lori with the Spirit of Venice Award in honor of her work with Open Temple.
-She and her husband, Dr. Joel Shapiro, live in the Venice (CA) canals with their daughters, Harel and Golda.
-Lori is a graduate of Barnard College.
+Founder of Open Temple in Venice, CA, Lori’s rabbinate is dedicated to reaching unaffiliated and intermarried families and seekers.
+Previously the Director of Jewish Life and Senior Consultant for Interfaith Relations and Outreach at the University of Southern California Hillel, Lori’s transdenominational rabbinate was informed by her studies at the American Jewish University, years living in Israel studying within an Orthodox Jewish framework and graduation from both the Academy for Jewish Religion/California (MA in Rabbinics) as well as the Reconstructionist Rabbinical College (MA in Jewish Studies).
+Rabbi Lori and Open Temple developed when she was part of the inaugural cohort of the Clergy Leadership Incubator (CLI), a training ground for innovation in the rabbinate, directed by Rabbi Sid Schwarz.
+Rabbi Lori and Open Temple were then admitted as a member of Upstart Labs’ 10th Cohort and as a member of David Cygielman’s Open Dor Project.
+Rabbi Lori is a graduate of the Spiritual Direction program with the Yedidya Center for Spiritual Direction and is a member of Spiritual Directors International.
+Rabbi Lori is a member of the current cohort of the Interfaith Inclusion Leadership Initiative and is a proud Lion of Judah.
+Rabbi Lori is a member of the Board of Rabbis of Southern California and the Sandra Caplan Beit Din.
+She and her husband, Dr. Joel Shapiro, live in the Venice canals with their two daughters and labradoodle.

 A New York native, Kirsten is, above all else, an enthusiast and generalist.
 She believes less in titles and roles than in getting things done.
 That said, her work (and titles) have ranged broadly, and have included financial analyst, writer and editor, producer, director of production, and (her favorite catchy title) Chief Wrangler.
 She’s also cleared a lot of clutter.
-After years of failed attempts, she has finally achieved escape velocity from the for profit world and is excited to be working with Rabbi Lori in the amazing adventure that is Open Temple.
+After years of failed attempts, she finally achieved escape velocity from the for profit world, and hasn’t looked back.

-Kirsten believes in walking, public transport, and the power of intentional and accidental communities, and will welcome anyone, any night, for a potentially crappy dinner at her place.
-Said dinner is served at 5pm.
+Kirsten believes in walking, public transport, and the power of intentional and accidental communities.
 Kirsten has a big love of science, faith, and startups of all kinds and believes in the laudability of wonder.
 She is a pragmatically minded optimist.

 The Open Temple Band